A Global Community

 - With this quality leadership in mind, we look forward to a future where women’s tennis will continue to lead the globe as a sport recognized for its superior athletes and humanitarianism.

 President: Ann Grossman Wunderlich

 - Sarah Stone, former professional tennis player, currently coaching WTA tour professional Alexa Glatch and former coach of Sam Stosur.
 Stone is the former volunteer assistant coach for the University of Colorado, Boulder.

 - Brian Thomson.
-JD law degree University of Virginia, former CEO, business strategy, Financial strategy, non profits, fundraising
+JD law degree the University of Virginia, former CEO, business strategy, Financial strategy, non-profits, fundraising

 - Ann Grosman Wunderlich